-So just before I went, I made a list of want-to-meet-and-see and I ended up visiting a bunch of schools, teachers and healers.
+So just before I went, I made a list of want-to-meet-and-see and I ended up visiting a bunch of schools, teachers and healers in Thailand.
 Unfortunately, I couldn’t make (or force) myself to take any new courses or workshops, because I just couldn’t find anything that seemed interesting enough.

-Basically, it felt a bit like a waste of my time (and of my scarce money) having traveled to Thailand again.
-On the other hand—it confirmed to me of what I was already expecting secretly: there was nothing more to find.
+Basically, it felt a bit like a waste of my time (and of my scarce money) having traveled to Thailand once again.
+On the other hand — it confirmed what I was already expecting secretly: there was nothing more to find.

 But after leaving Thailand going to Laos (for this darn visa-run thing), I suddenly realized I had been wrong!
 In an unexpected way one of the healers I had visited made a difference.
 A big one.
 But it didn’t come as a thunderclap.
 It had worked slowly and only while being in Laos I started to understand.